mustafaksr/Kaggle-2024-AutoML-Grand-Prix-PS4E05/README.md

 ### Compute Resources

-While training AutoGluon, I used very well and saturated compute resources.
+While training AutoGluon, it used very well and saturated compute resources.

 * CPU Utilization